 Leasing deals can sometimes work out cheaper as consumers may not have to pay for servicing and repairs.

-For consumers with a poor credit score, leasing could be next best available option as they are not actually buying the vehicle.
+For consumers with a poor credit score, leasing could be next best available option as you are not actually buying the vehicle.

 Standard car finance will usually be secured - this means the car could be taken from you if you fail to repay the loan.
 Alternatively you may be eligible for a personal loan to pay for the car - these loans are unsecured so you would own the car outright.
 You will still be personally accountable for the amount owing on the personal loan.

 The longer the term of your loan, the more time you will have to repay it.
-This means the periodic repayments may be lower over a longer-term loan, however you may end up paying more interest over the life of the loan because you will take longer to pay off the principal of the loan.
+This means the repayments may be lower over a longer-term loan, however you may end up paying more interest over the life of the loan.

 Some finance providers may allow you to repay your loan early without penalty, which could save you significant amounts of interest.